Please note: This schedule is from 2024. Schedule for 2025 coming soon.

 9–10:30 am

-Join guide Henry Woods for a tour of the Montgomery Place grounds, a 380-acre estate adjacent to the main Bard College campus and overlooking the Hudson River.
-Montgomery Place is a designated National Historic Landmark set amid rolling lawns, woodlands, and gardens, against the spectacular backdrop of the Catskill Mountains.
-Renowned architects, landscape designers, and horticulturists worked to create an elegant and inspiring country estate consisting of a mansion, farm, orchards, farmhouse, and other smaller buildings.
-The Montgomery Place estate was owned by members of the Livingston family from 1802 until the 1980s.
-In 1986, Livingston heir John Dennis Delafield transferred the estate to Historic Hudson Valley in whose hands it remained until 2016, when Bard College acquired the property.
+Enjoy a tour of the Montgomery Place grounds, a 380-acre estate and National Historic Landmark adjacent to the main Bard College campus, overlooking the Hudson River and Catskill Mountains and located on the ancestral homelands of the Stockbridge-Munsee Band of the Mohican Indians.
+Renowned architects, landscape designers, and horticulturists worked to create the mansion, farm, orchards, farmhouse, and other aspects of the site.
+Montgomery Place was owned by the Livingston family from 1802 until the 1980s.
+The estate was transferred to Historic Hudson Valley in 1986; Bard College acquired the property in 2016.
 Meet on the Visitors Center porch.
-Space is limited; sign up at registration.

-10 am – 6 pm
+10 am – 5 pm

 Fisher Studio Arts Building